Conquer Race-Day Anxiety: Mental Hacks and Smart Pacing for Faster Finishes

 *All paces are expressed as a percentage of your target race pace; if you aim for a 10 min / mile (6 min / km) race, the Easy zone is ~9 min / mile, Tempo is 9.5‑10 min / mile, Hard is 9‑9.5 min / mile.

-Run this workout the day before your race or as a mid‑week test.
-Notice how the *real‑time feedback** (a gentle vibration when you cross into the Hard zone) helps you stay honest with yourself, and how the *personalised pace zones** give you a clear language to talk about effort.
+Run this session the day before the race or midweek as a trial.
+Pay attention to how the real‑time alert (a subtle vibration when you slip into Hard zone) keeps you honest, and how your personalised pace zones give you a clear language for talking about effort.

-Happy running – and if you want to try the Mind‑Shift 8 km today, lace up and let your personalised pace zones guide you to a calmer, faster finish.
+Good luck out there – and if you want to test the Mind‑Shift 8 km this week, get your shoes on and let your personalised pace zones carry you to a steadier, swifter finish.

 References